Pranayama

 Dr. M. Jayaraman Ancient Techniques & Classical Descriptions

-Learn to practice prāṇāyāma as it has been taught for centuries — ancient techniques alongside the classical descriptions that preserve them
+Learn to practice prāṇāyāma as it has been taught for centuries: ancient techniques alongside the classical descriptions that preserve them

 Learn Pranayama at Its Source

-Designed for practitioners and teachers ready to build an authentic prāṇāyāma practice — grounded in the techniques and descriptions of the classical Yoga tradition.
+Designed for practitioners and teachers ready to build an authentic prāṇāyāma practice grounded in the techniques and descriptions of the classical Yoga tradition.

-The prāṇāyāma you encounter in modern yoga traces back through Śrī Kṛṣṇamācārya to the Haṭha Yoga texts — above all, the Haṭhayogapradīpikā.
+The prāṇāyāma you encounter in modern yoga traces back through Śrī Kṛṣṇamācārya to the Haṭha Yoga texts, above all the Haṭhayogapradīpikā.
 But most practitioners learn these practices in fragments, without the techniques, descriptions, or context that the classical tradition preserves.

 This course teaches you to practice prāṇāyāma as it has been transmitted for centuries.
-Dr. Jayaraman — who spent over a decade as Director of Textual Research at the Krishnamacharya Yoga Mandiram and trained as a direct disciple of Śrī S. Sridharan within that lineage — leads participants through the actual techniques, drawing on the classical descriptions of the Haṭhayogapradīpikā to clarify how each practice works and why.
-Students leave with a working foundation in prāṇāyāma — and enough knowledge to continue on their own.
+Dr. Jayaraman, who spent over a decade as Director of Textual Research at the Krishnamacharya Yoga Mandiram and trained as a direct disciple of Śrī S. Sridharan within that lineage, leads participants through the actual techniques.
+He draws on the classical descriptions of the Haṭhayogapradīpikā to clarify how each practice works and why.
+Students leave with a working foundation in prāṇāyāma, and enough knowledge to continue on their own.

 Sage Patañjali presents Prāṇāyāma as the fourth limb of Aṣṭāṅga Yoga, a bridge between the external and internal limbs, that attenuates the veil covering inner illumination and renders the mind fit for Dhāraṇā.
-This course returns to that practice — and to the classical understanding that supports it.
+This course returns to that practice, and to the classical understanding that supports it.

 What the Tradition Tells Us